 Customer reviews and recommendations on products become crucial when your website visitors are hesitating about making a purchase.

-Here’s how you can show that goods that you offer are well-demanded:
+Here’s how you can show that the goods that you offer are well-demanded:

 - Add a “Bestseller” label;